-Cryptocurrencies may have got off to a bad start in 2018, with valuations plummeting (although a promising late February revival has restored confidence levels, despite a slight overnight correction put down to profit taking), but faith in its underlying software, the blockchain, has never been stronger.
+Cryptocurrencies may have got off to a bad start in 2018, with valuations plummeting, but faith in its underlying technology, the blockchain, or distributed ledger technology, has never been stronger.

 Ethereum is the crypto of choice when it comes to raising money for Initial Coin Offerings (ICOs), for example.
 Investors purchase Ethereum in order to exchange it for the internal currency of a particular blockchain based project, which could be anything from a data storage solution for the healthcare industry, to a new way to access music from emerging artists, to a logistics and distribution platform for the agriculture industry.

-Ripple, on the other hand, is the crypto of choice for the payments industry.
+Ripple, on the other hand, is the cryptocurrency of choice for the payments industry.
 The project has made huge strides since it was first launched in 2012.
 As its wikipedia page reveals, Ripple is a combination of real time gross settlement system, currency exchange and remittance network; the ultimate international money transfer solution, built using distributed ledger technology.
-Ripple can accept anything from fiat currencies to frequent flier miles tokens onto its platform, but overwhelmingly it is viewed by an increasing number of major financial players as their projected money transfer system of choice.
+Ripple can accept anything from fiat currencies to frequent flier miles tokens onto its platform.
+It is viewed by an increasing number of major financial players as their future money transfer system of choice.

 Why?
-Ripple can process transactions quicker, and cheaper than its fiat currency rivals, such as the beleaguered SWIFT system, which has proved itself recently to be vulnerable to exploitation, after its role in a $1.77bn fraud perpetrated by 2 junior officials at a Mumbai branch of India’s Punjab National Bank, on behalf of billionaire jeweller Nirav Modi.
+Ripple can process transactions quicker, and cheaper than its fiat currency rivals, such as SWIFT.
+SWIFT showed itself recently to be vulnerable to exploitation, after its role in a $1.77bn fraud perpetrated by 2 junior officials at a Mumbai branch of India’s Punjab National Bank, allegedly on behalf of billionaire jeweller Nirav Modi.

 After completing numerous trials with big banks, Ripple has announced several ground-breaking partnerships in the past couple of months.